fr3d3rico/express-mongo-jwt/README.md

 This command will perform docker tasks to create mongo and node images.

-3 - Execute "docker images" to see the images.
+3 - Execute "docker images" to see all the images.

 4 - Run mongo container: "docker run -p 27017:27017 -d mongo"